Ongziqin/econ1626-labour-policy-proposal/proposal.md

 However, productivity gains are not automatic.
 Benefits depend on complementary investments in:

-Worker training
+1)Worker training
-Digital infrastructure
+2)Digital infrastructure
-Organisational redesign
+3)Organisational redesign
-Cybersecurity and governance systems
+4)Cybersecurity and governance systems

 Firms that fail to adapt may become less competitive domestically and internationally.